atcq9876/get-home-safe/README.md

 GetHomeSafe is a comprehensive and user-friendly mobile app that helps people to arrive at their destination safely.
 It was built using React Native, Node, Express and MongoDB.

 Users can easily sign up and log in to access the app's features, including adding and deleting emergency contacts, receiving push notifications, and getting in touch with emergency contacts directly from the app.
-The app uses the Google Maps API to calculate journey times, connecting to the timer that runs in the background.
-If a user encounters any problems during their journey, they can easily trigger the SOS button, sending a notification to their emergency contacts with their location and phone number.
+The app uses the Google Maps API to plan journeys and calculate how long these will take, the time of which is displayed by a timer which counts down once the user starts their journey.
+If a user encounters any problems during their journey, they can easily trigger the SOS button, sending a notification to their emergency contacts which will contain their location and phone number.

 Once the user arrives safely at their destination, they can click the "Home" button to notify their emergency contacts.
-In case the user fails to reach their destination within the expected time, they will receive a push notification reminding them to click the "Home Safe" button and if that isn't clicked within 1 minute, their emergency contacts will be notified that they did not get home safely including the user's current location and phone number.
+In case the user fails to reach their destination within the expected time, they will receive a push notification reminding them to click the "Home Safe" button and if that isn't clicked within one minute, their emergency contacts will be notified that they did not get home safely and provided with the user's current location and phone number.

 Users can also adjust their walking speed, change their password and delete their account.

-GetHomeSafe was built from scratch in just 8 working days as the final project of the Makers Software Engineering Bootcamp.
+Get Home Safe was built from scratch in just 8 working days as the final project of the Makers Software Engineering Bootcamp.

 ## Learnings from this project
 Through creating this app in a group environment, I improved my ability to: